Victorian Railways E type carriage: Sleeping cars

 Sixteen E-type sleeping cars were built at Newport Workshops, primarily for the Adelaide - Melbourne service.
 The first four cars had been built by 1908, and were originally named Melbourne, Ballarat, Wolseley, and Adelaide.
-In 1910, those cars were renamed Loddon, Glenelg, Finniss, and Torrens respectively, after rivers in the two states.
+In 1910, those cars were renamed Loddon, Glenelg, Finnis, and Torrens respectively, after rivers in the two states.

 In 1911, Onkaparinga and Barwon were built, followed by Baderloo, Dargo, Pekina, and Tambo in 1919.
 In 1923, four more cars were introduced, named Angas, Coliban, Acheron, and Inman, and a further two cars, Buchan and Wando, were constructed to a modified internal design, with the smoking/saloon area replaced with a tenth sleeping compartment, which was slightly longer than the others.
 Later, three more sleeping cars were built with a similar internal layout, and named Werribee, Indi, and Ovens.

 As far as can be ascertained, only the first fourteen cars were built as shared vehicles.
 The last two, Buchan and Wando, appear to have been solely Victorian Railways rolling stock, built for running on the Mildura line.
 That is reflected in the 1939 decision by the Victorian Railways, with no input from the South Australian Railways, to remove the names of those sleeping carriages and replace them with numbers 4 & 5, following on from Werribee, Indi, and Ovens having been re-classified as Sleepers 1, 2, & 3 respectively.
 At the same time Buchan/No.4 was fitted with an air conditioning unit, powered by axle-driven generators.

 Notably, Buchan, Acheron, and Angas were built on the underframes originally used under E-type dining cars Campaspe, Goulburn and Wimmera respectively.

 With the exception of the last two, the cars were designed with nine, two-berth sleeping compartments, each provided with cupboards and a folding wash basin.
 In day form, each compartment would be able to sit two passengers.
 At night, the seat folded down to provide the first bed, and the second was lowered from the wall panels above that seat to provide an upper bunk.
-A saloon, called the "Gentlemans Smoking Lounge", was provided at one end of the car, and was reserved for smoking passengers.
+A saloon, called the "Gentleman's Smoking Lounge", was provided at one end of the car, and was reserved for smoking passengers.
 That area was identified by its longer external window on either side, and was supplied with four leather chairs.
 By the 1950s, they were replaced with two chairs in a different style.